JsabasakaPA/BetterHitregfor1.21.11pray/README.md

 - `stray.gg`

 > [!WARNING]
-> These or any servers may deem this as a rule-breaking mod, please read the rules of your desired server before using
+> These or any servers **may deem this as a rule-breaking mod**, please read the rules of your desired server before using

 ---